 This is a general presentation on wolves, but very informative.
 Family life, habitat, diet, and basic myths and facts are covered.
 We also speak about their important role in the ecosystem, and why we have no reason to fear these amazing animals.
 One of our ambassador wolves accompany us as well.

 Foxes in Folklore

 To tie in our ambassador foxes, we have decided to offer this fun presentation that will surely be popular with libraries and literature teachers.
 Foxes are often featured in art, fairy tales, and stories time and time again.
-Here we discuss different tales, and also cover basic facts on red foxes, the most recognized fox species.
-We will bring along one of our ambassador foxes to these programs.
+Here we discuss how foxes are viewed all over the world, and also cover basic facts on red foxes; the most recognized fox species.
+We will also bring along one of our ambassador foxes to these programs.